spacekookie/website/content/blog/115_git_mail.md

 PR has ever made me feel.

-I'm not gonna pretend that the tooling for all of this couldn't use some work: git-send-email has a 1000 confusing options and also getting the `Message-Id` to reply to patches with can be hard and annoying.
+I'm not gonna pretend that the tooling for all of this couldn't use some work: git-send-email has 1000 confusing options and also getting the `Message-Id` to reply to patches with can be hard and annoying.

 In fact, I'm working on some tools to make both sending and applying patches easier (as part of the [dev-suite] project started by my